 The challenge is to ensure that their understandings are scientifically accurate.
 To do this requires teachers to have their own sound understandings of core science concepts.
 Essential Science for Teachers: Life Science is a content course designed to help K-6 teachers enhance their understandings of “big ideas” in the life sciences.
 The main goal of this course is to provide teachers with learning opportunities that will directly inform their own classroom practice.

 Essential Science for Teachers: Life Science also focuses on the ideas that children bring to the classroom about these topics.
 Intertwined with content segments, each video program features interviews of children that uncover their ideas about relevant concepts.
 This is supplemented in print and Web materials by a bibliography that suggests readings from the research literature.
-Each program also highlights an elementary school classroom where a teacher and her students explore the topic using exemplary curriculum materials.
+Each program also highlights an elementary school classroom where a teacher and his or her students explore the topic using exemplary curriculum materials.
 A curriculum spokesperson is interviewed to provide insight into the importance of the topic at the elementary school level.
-And, connections to current events are made through an interview with a scientist who applies relevant concepts on a daily basis.
+Connections to current events are made through an interview with a scientist who applies relevant concepts on a daily basis.

-By exploring topics that range from the molecules of life to the complexities of an entire ecosystem, Essential Science strives to provide participants not only with enhanced content understandings, but also with understandings of how this content connects to the elementary school classroom.
+By exploring topics that range from the molecules of life to the complexities of an entire ecosystem, Life Science strives to provide participants not only with enhanced content understandings, but also with understandings of how this content connects to the elementary school classroom.

-1: What is life?
+1: What Is Life?

 What distinguishes living things from dead and nonliving things?
 No single characteristic is enough to define what is meant by “life.”
 In this session, five characteristics are introduced as unifying themes in the living world.